lennymalard/melpy-project/README.md

 * [Categorical Cross-Entropy](https://en.wikipedia.org/wiki/Cross-entropy) for loss calculation.
 * [Stochastic Gradient Descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) for optimization.

+<em>These functions together form what we call an architecture.
+If you’re new to deep learning, I highly recommend [3Blue1Brown](https://youtu.be/aircAruvnKk?si=QMDAzU8ThgQ_nmTt)'s excellent video series on the topic.
+It provides a clear explanation of how and why these functions are used.</em>

 ### Model Summary

 We can view the model structure with: